|Kod Erasmus / ISCED:||(brak danych) / (brak danych)|

 3.Interactions of toxic substances and the effects of physical and chemical factors on their toxicity, transport and transformation in the environment.

 4.Fate of toxic substances in living organism.
+Biochemical mechanisms of the toxic action of selected chemical groups.
 Methods of detoxication.

 5.Applied ecotoxicology - toxicity tests.
 Ecotoxicology - legal regulations and decision-making.